Nashville Public Radio (nashvillepublicradio.org/…/judge-postpones-sentencing-nashville-man-facing -another-decade-prison)

 A Nashville man facing another decade in prison, a year and a half after his release, will not receive leniency from the federal prosecutor’s office.

-This morning, U.S. Attorney for the Middle District of Tennessee, Donald Cochran, officially declined to modify the government’s position on Matthew Charles’ resentencing.
+The U.S. Attorney for the Middle District of Tennessee, Donald Cochran, officially declined to modify the government’s position on Matthew Charles’ resentencing.

 Charles had served more than two decades behind bars on a 35-year term for distributing crack cocaine.
 He was released in 2016 after a district judge reduced his sentence based on new guidelines for crack offenders, citing Charles’ rehabilitation and his spotless discipline record in prison.